 Dimensional (DIM) weight

-pricing FAQ and rates
+pricing FAQ

 Lightweight, low-density packages were less profitable for carriers when charges were based on weight alone because they take up so much space in transport vehicles compared to high-density parcels.
 Carriers started using dimensional (DIM) weight rate calculations to establish a minimum charge based on the volume a package occupies.